AoDonovanDev/Capstone-2/README.md

 ### Rate and review music.
 Listen to your favorite tracks and discover new tunes.
 ## Soundrake is live @ https://soundrake-fe.vercel.app/
+Feel free to take the app for a spin with username: testuser, password: password.
+Or sign up and create your own profile!

 Full Stack used: